-Summary of Business Personal Property Tax Collection Statistics: As shown in Table I, the Finance Department has collected \$78.9 million, or 98.9 percent, of the business personal property taxes levied for tax years 2013 through 2017.
+Summary of Business Personal Property Tax Collection Statistics: As shown in Table I, the Finance Department has collected \$78.7 million, or 98.7 percent, of the business personal property taxes levied for tax years 2014 through 2018.
 As allowed by Virginia law, the delinquent amount includes statutory assessments made on the best information available pending the filing of timely tax returns.
 Staff works with businesses throughout the year to obtain returns, and to adjust and collect the appropriate amounts.
-At present, only delinquent Car Taxes are placed with NCC.
-If Council authorizes as recommended, delinquent Business Personal Property taxes will be outsourced to NCC when appropriate during the collection process, following the same program guidelines used for car taxes.
+As authorized as part of the FY 2020 budget, staff will also begin placing delinquent Business Personal Property taxes with NCC this spring.
 Like Car Taxes, the statute of limitations for collection is five years.